bvibber/OGVKit/README.md

-Lightweight iOS media player widget for free Ogg Theora/Vorbis codecs.
+Lightweight iOS media player widget for free Ogg Theora/Vorbis and WebM VP8/VP9 codecs.

 Currently provides a very primitive high-level player widget (OGVPlayerView).

-Will continue to improve this interface, add support for Opus audio codec, WebM container and VP8/VP9 video, and add lower-level interfaces suitable for transcoding to/from AVFoundation formats.
+Will continue to improve this interface, add support for Opus audio codec, and add lower-level interfaces suitable for transcoding to/from AVFoundation formats.
 See the Roadmap section below for more detailed plans.

+# Status

+* Containers
+ * Ogg
+  * playback: yes
+  * duration: not yet
+  * seeking: not yet
+ * WebM
+  * playback: yes
+  * duration: not yet
+  * seeking: not yet
+* Codecs
+ * Video
+  * Theora (ogg only)
+   * decode: yes
+   * encode: not yet
+  * VP8 (WebM only)
+   * decode: yes
+   * encode: not yet
+ * Audio
+  * Vorbis
+   * decode: yes
+   * encode: not yet
+  * Opus
+   * decode: not yet
+   * encode: not yet

 # Install CocoaPods